peterhurford/git-it-on.zsh/README.md

 *Git It On*, the plugin for zshell, comes in here.

-*Note:* This plugin is stable, but still in active development.
-I do not yet consider this plugin finished.

 * `gitit repo` -- opens the base repository to your current branch
 * `gitit repo <folder>` -- opens that folder in your current branch